 We recommend that you hold your banners for at least 2 hours during the period you’ve chosen, but you are welcome to go longer.
 But be sure not to exhaust your volunteers.

 Your local team can also decide whether to vary these times to fit local conditions.
 For example, in some metropolitan areas, Friday traffic is heavy from the early afternoon through the late evening; any 2 hours within that time frame would be suitable.

 What about rain?
-You should plan to take up station on your bridge rain or shine.
 Your banner and frame are fully weatherproof.
-If rain is forecast, bring some rain ponchos for your team so you’re prepared.
+If rain is forecast, either reschedule your bridges outreach, or bring some rain ponchos for your team so you’re prepared.
 Inexpensive rain ponchos are available at most dollar stores.

 Setting up your banners

-Each of the 50 local teams taking part in National Pro-Life Bridges Day will be supplied with a complete and fully assembled Banner Kit, including two banners and frames, 4 blue bungee cords, and extra zip ties.
+Your banner kit contains two banners and frames, four blue bungee cords, and extra zip ties.
+(Note: Banners are 6′ x 3′.)
 Also included with each kit is a sheet of instructions, detailing how to set up your banners, safely walk them onto the bridge, and position them over the lanes of highway traffic below.

 Some other considerations:

 - Wave to the cars on the highway below.
 This kind of interaction makes drivers more likely to notice your banner and react positively to your pro-life message.

 - Be friendly to any passersby, and ignore any negative reactions you might get.

 - Use only your pro-life banners.
 Do not use any smaller pro-life signs you may have, as these will be a distraction for highway drivers and will not be legible.